 De Pijp | Daniël Stalpertstraat 61

 Come for the Instagram….
-No really.
-While not all the food is something to write home about, their Rose Avocado Toast is undoubtedly the most well-presented avocado toast I have ever encountered.
-Disclaimer: Save the nachos for a Mexican restaurant.
+Their Rose Avocado Toast is undoubtedly the most well-presented avocado toast I have ever encountered.
+But real talk: Save the nachos for a Mexican restaurant.

 Flagship Store | Hobbemastraat 8

 While perhaps not explicitly a "sustainable" company, this Amsterdam-based denim brand focuses on quality and timelessness.
 They have begun incorporating sustainable fabrics like Tencel and Modal into their archive of fibers.
 What I believe most makes them a sustainably-minded company is their in-house maintenance shop called Service Co.
 When you buy a pair of jeans from Denham, Service Co. will make sure they stay in tip-top shape, indefinitely, with alterations, repairs, and laundry service.
 They even use restored vintage sewing machines from the US and Germany.

 A small, minimalistic storefront near Amsterdam Centrum selling sustainable and vegan fashion apparel and accessories.